 PVC Peel and Stick Panel from Ebern Designs at Wayfair

-7. Replace tired window dressings with new blinds: Buying wooden blinds, Venetian blinds, roman blinds and roller blinds online is very easy.
-Just measure the windows, and within a few days, your new blinds will arrive.
+7. Replace tired window dressings with new blinds: Buying wooden blinds, Venetian blinds, roman blinds, and roller blinds online is very easy.
+Just measure the windows, and your new blinds will arrive within a few days.
 Blackout blinds are an excellent choice for bedrooms, while wooden blinds can smarten up your living room.
 Those with DIY skills may like to fit wooden shutters.
-Shop at directblinds where you will find a wide selection of colours and designs.
+Shop at directblinds, where you will find a wide selection of colours and designs.

-Chicago Ready Made Eyelet Curtains form Terry’s Fabrics
+Chicago Ready Made Eyelet Curtains from Terry’s Fabrics

 9. Swap lamp shades for designer alternatives: An easy way to transform a room is by hanging a beautiful designer pendant shade.
 Splash out on a beautifully crafted fitting, and you’ll instantly add a touch of glamour to a room.
 Tom Dixon is the king of designer lighting who leads the way in lighting trends so take a look at his collection first.
 Pay attention to the light bulbs because these designs have improved over the last few years and can enhance your lighting choice.